 For changes to 2017 UCAS tariff entry requirements please see our important information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.

-All the BSc (Hons)/MPhys courses have a common first year with the opportunity to choose your specialisation at the end of that year: Physics, Applied Physics, Physics with Astrophysics, or Astrophysics.
-You can choose if you want to continue on to the MPhys route at the end of Year 2.
+All the BSc (Hons)/MPhys courses have common induction modules with the opportunity to choose your specialisation on completion: Physics, Applied Physics, Physics with Astrophysics, or Astrophysics.
+You can choose if you want to continue on to the MPhys route.
 If you are planning a career in scientific research, we would strongly recommend the four-year MPhys qualification.

-The BSc (Hons) course takes three years, with the undergraduate Masters MPhys course which allows students to study to a greater depth than is possible on the Bachelors course, takes four years to complete.
-You enrol onto the MPhys course in the first instance and decide between BSc (Hons) and MPhys after Year 2, taking into account your achievements and career aspirations.
+The Masters MPhys course allows students to study to a greater depth than is possible on the Bachelors course, and takes and extra year to complete.
+You enrol onto the MPhys course in the first instance and can decide between BSc (Hons) and MPhys after the initial years of the course, taking into account your achievements and career aspirations.
 You will study six modules per year, making a total of 18 modules for the BSc and 24 modules for the MPhys.

 Established in 1993, the Jeremiah Horrocks Institute for Mathematics, Physics, and Astronomy exists to pursue research into the physics of stars, galaxies and the Universe.